-Tumescent liposuction is a plastic surgery through which fat deposits are first liquefied by saline solution.
-Then, they are sucked out of the body by a vacuum device called a cannula.
+Tumescent liposuction is a plastic surgery where fat deposits are first liquefied by saline solution.
+Then, they are sucked out of the body by a cannula vacuum device.
 This surgery is done under local anesthesia and has a short recovery period.

 The most noticeable advantage of tumescent liposuction is that the surgeon uses lidocaine to numb the treatment site; therefore, you will not face unpleasant complications of general anesthesia, such as nausea, headache, dizziness, muscle pain, bruising, etc.

 On the other hand, tumescent liposuction is not a suitable method for the ones who expect significant changes.